Yaroslav-Pryadunov/loop/README.md

 ```

 ### Data
-The data used to train the models in the paper can be downloaded via:
+The data used to train & run the models or run pretrained models can be downloaded via:
 ```bash
 bash scripts/download_data.sh
 ```